The Official Website of the State of Arkansas

 How much money can we apply for?

-The maximum grant award amount for the Matching Grant program is $250,000.
 The maximum grant award for the FUN Park Grant is $100,000.
-There is no minimum.

 Is an engineer or architect required for a grant project?